mintomic/mintomic.github.io/mintpack/index.md

 Implements `Random`, a self-seeding pseudorandom number generator with excellent pseudorandom distribution.
 It passes all 144 tests in [TestU01](http://www.iro.umontreal.ca/~simardr/testu01/tu01.html)'s Crush suite.
 Unlike `rand`, it returns values that are uniformly distributed in the complete range of 32-bit integers.
 Unlike many pseudorandom number generators, you don't have to seed it, yet two instances of `Random` are extremely unlikely to generate the same sequence.
 It uses [MintSystem](/mintsystem) services to help accomplish this.

-`Random::generate` generates a pseudorandom `uint32_t`, while `Random::generateUnique` is guaranteed to return a [unique value](http://preshing.com/20121224/how-to-generate-a-sequence-of-unique-random-integers) for up to 4,294,967,296 calls, at which point it loops.
+`Random::generate32` generates a pseudorandom `uint32_t`, while `Random::generateUnique32` is guaranteed to return a [unique value](http://preshing.com/20121224/how-to-generate-a-sequence-of-unique-random-integers) for up to 4,294,967,296 calls, at which point it loops.
 Not thread-safe.

 ## Thread Synchronizer